 The supporting paragraphs in PAS 1 are also amended to clarify that accounting policy information that relates to immaterial transactions, other events or conditions is immaterial and need not be disclosed.
 Accounting policy information may be material because of the nature of the related transactions, other events or conditions, even if the amounts are immaterial.
-However, not all accounting policy information relating to material transactions, other events or conditions is itself material.
+However, not all accounting policy information relating to material transactions, other events or conditions other events or conditions.